-Once you notice that the plant is infested from mites, it’s vital to keep it isolated, or the infestation will soon follow the other plants.
+Once you notice that the plant is infested by mites, it’s vital to keep it isolated, or the infestation will soon follow the other plants.

 3. Clean the Houseplants

-Tip: Some plants are very sensitive to soap solution so check on a small portion of the leaf before trying the solution on the whole plant.
+Tip: Some plants are very sensitive to soap solution, so check on a small portion of the leaf before trying the solution on the whole plant.

 4. Use Plant-Based Miticides